-Gregory Dreicer is an experience designer, interpretive and institutional strategist, creative team collaborator, and partnership builder.
+Gregory Dreicer is a curatorial strategist, partnership builder, and experience designer.
 He is a thought leader in the development of multidisciplinary projects that engage people in discovery, exploration, and conversation.

 An overview of Dreicer's professional experience is available on LinkedIn.

 Dreicer's focus includes interpretive, strategic, and master planning.
-He has conceived and developed exhibition, book, web, and video offerings; driven and managed complex projects; and communicated the vision in order to engage partners and supporters.
+He has conceived and developed exhibition, book, web, and video offerings; conceived and managed complex projects; and communicated a vision that engages partners and supporters.
 His work has been repeatedly recognized in national media.

 Dreicer's success is the result of a process-based and people-centric approach.
 Creating conditions for collaboration and innovation are as important as assembling the team.

 Process.
-Together we construct our world—environments, communities, and the stories we tell about them.
-Everyone is involved, every day.
+Together we construct our world—places, communities, and the stories we tell about them.
 Projects that embody this viewpoint invite emotional connection and participation.

 People.
 Audience, visitors, guests, clients, patrons, members, or consumers—whatever you call them, they come first in project conception.
 This approach leads to modes of engagement that differ from standard curatorial practice.

 Academics.
-Dreicer, Manager of Exhibitions and Partnerships at the Vancouver Public Library, received his Ph.D. from Cornell University's Department of Science and Technology Studies.
+Dreicer, Manager, Exhibitions and Partnerships at the Vancouver Public Library, received his Ph.D. from Cornell University's Department of Science and Technology Studies.
 He holds an M.S. in Historic Preservation and a B.A. in French and Psychology from Columbia University.
 Dreicer's post-doctoral academic positions include a Senior Fellowship at the Smithsonian Institution's Lemelson Center for the Study of Invention and Innovation, a Loeb Fellowship at the Harvard University Graduate School of Design, and a fellowship at the Cullman Center for Scholars and Writers at the New York Public Library.
 He has taught at the Parsons The New School of Design and MIT School of Architecture and Planning.

 Media coverage.
 Dreicer's projects have been featured in media including New York Times, Washington Post, Washington Times, USA Today, Chicago Tribune, Chicago Sun-Times, Time Out Chicago, Globe and Mail, Vancouver Sun, Ming Pao Daily News, Architectural Record, Architect's Newspaper, Landscape Architecture, Technology and Culture, Radical History Review, Associated Press, Gannett News Service, Scripps Howard, CNN, local and national NPR, ABC, CBS, CBC, and numerous websites.